 If a student receives and accepts an GFSD Fellowship, it is reserved for that student until the student receives acceptance from one of the participating universities as a GFSD Fellow.
 A student who receives another national fellowship offer should call GFSD to discuss and compare the two programs.
-The student may be able to accept both by deferring one.
-Next, the student should discuss the offers with the advisor and graduate department.
+(Most likely you will not be able to accept multiple national graduate fellowship.
+This is to support as many graduate students as possible.)
+Next, the student should discuss the offers with the advisor and the graduate department.

 GFSD announces the end of the recruitment season as soon as it has filled available fellowship slots.
 This may not occur until mid-April or later.

 Note: selection of fellows is made not by GFSD, but by an employer who uses criteria in addition to academic excellence; for example, the particular research specialty and the availability of funding.
 Thus students who are not selected for GFSD fellowship need not feel that their academic work or research potential have necessarily been judged to be inferior to those who are selected.

 Copy and paste your text into the online GFSD Recommendation portal.
 Please do not use special characters or any characters created with option keys.
 Punctuation marks such as apostrophes and quotation marks do not always transfer correctly.
 After you paste, the Internet text may look like a continuous string of text and not show the paragraph breaks, but they are present, so there is no need to edit for paragraph breaks.